 Track clicked component with Adobe Analytics

 Use the event-driven Adobe Client Data Layer with AEM Core Components to track clicks of specific components on an Adobe Experience Manager site.
-Learn how to use rules in Experience Platform Launch to listen for click events, filter by component and send the data to an Adobe Analytics with a track link beacon.
+Learn how to use rules in the tag property to listen for click events, filter by component and send the data to an Adobe Analytics with a track link beacon.

-The WKND marketing team wants to understand which Call to Action (CTA) buttons are performing the best on the home page.
-In this tutorial we will add a new rule in Experience Platform Launch that listens for cmp:click events from Teaser and Button components and send the component ID and a new event to Adobe Analytics alongside the track link beacon.
+The WKND marketing team is interested in knowing which Call to Action (CTA) buttons are performing the best on the home page.
+In this tutorial, let’s add a rule to the tag property that listens for the cmp:click events from Teaser and Button components.
+Then send the component ID and a new event to Adobe Analytics alongside the track link beacon.

 What you will build track clicks

-1. Create an event-driven rule in Launch based on the cmp:click event.
+1. Create an event-driven rule in the tag property that captures the cmp:click event.

 2. Filter the different events by component resource type.

-3. Set the component id clicked and send event Adobe Analytics with the track link beacon.
+3. Set the component id and send an event to Adobe Analytics with the track link beacon.

 Prerequisites